ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 - **GitHub App**
   - **OpenSearch Changelog Bot** → GitHub App required for getting contributor's permissions to act on his behalf when committing changeset files on his forked repository.
 Installed in **Contributor Forked Repository** and used only for automatic approach for creating or updating changeset files.
 Installation link [here](https://github.com/apps/opensearch-changeset-bot).

-The process consists on two main sub-procedures:
+As illustrated in the diagram presented three main jobs encompass the interaction of the elements described before:

-- **Changelog Parsing**: this first sub-procedure performs the parsing of the changelog section of the PR description.
-The process checks first if **OpenSearch Changelog Bot** is installed.
-If that is the case, then an automatic approach is followed for creating a chageset file.
-The result has 3 options: (1)
+- **Changelog Parsing** → this first job parses the changelog section of the PR description.
+The job checks if the **OpenSearch Changelog Bot** is installed in the **Contributor Forked Repository**.
+If that is the case, an automatic approach is followed to create a changeset file.
+If not, then a manual one is used instead.

-- **Changeset Creation/Update**
+  The result of the parsing action  - supposing that an automatic approach is followed - can consist of three outputs:

+  1. **Parsing Failed** → entry parsing in changelog section of PR description fails due to a formatting error.
+For instance, a wrong entry prefix (i.e. `- tes` instead of `- test`).
+More details at [SECTION](link)
+  2. **Parsing Succeeded** → parsing is successful and **Automatic Changeset Creation/Update** job is initiated.
+  3. **Skip Entry** → a skip entry is found in changelog section (i.e. `- skip`).
+No changeset is required.
+The end of the entire process is reached.

+- **Automatic Changeset Creation/Update** → This second job is initiated after a successful parsing of the changelog section.
+The **OpenSearch Changelog PR Bridge** service is called, and it retrieves permissions granted by a contributor - through **OpenSearch Changelog Bot** - for the automatic creation or update of changeset files.
+- **Manual Changeset Creation/Update** → This third job is an alternative to the second one if the **OpenSearch Changelog Bot** app is not installed in the contributor's repo.
+In this case, the contributor must manually add or edit changeset files.
+After each commit of these files, the **OpenSearch Changelog Workflow** is called to check the internal formatting of the changelogs in these files.
+The check, in this case has two outputs: **Parsing Failed** and **Parsing Succeeded**.
+The logic of each of them is the same as explained for the **Changelog Parsing** job.